privacybydesign/irma-documentation/yivi-docs/docs/crypto-agile-introduction.md

 Crypto agility refers to the ability of a digital identity system to support multiple cryptographic schemes, protocols, and credential formats.
 For Yivi, this means:

-- Supporting multiple credential schemes (Idemix, SD-JWT VC, Idemix, and future post-quantum implementations)
+- Supporting multiple credential formats (SD-JWT VC, Idemix, and future post-quantum implementations)
 - Implementing industry-standard protocols (OpenID4VP, OpenID4VCI) alongside our existing IRMA protocol
 - Enabling interoperability with various trust schemes and ecosystems